|

 Ramsey took a nap once

 we got home, and I wrote some while his parents went out to dinner.
-We

-decided to do dinner on our own after spending so much time with the
+We decided to do dinner on our own after spending so much time with the

 “family,” so later that evening we grabbed a cab over to the same

 downtown area to have dinner out on the street.
-This time we picked an
+This time we

-had a heaping plate of steak and chicken fajitas, while I decided to try
+hamburgers.
+Ramsey had a heaping plate of steak and chicken

-the fried chicken sandwich.
-All was pretty good, but nothing special;
+fajitas, while I decided to try the fried chicken sandwich.
+All was

-and the sandwich once again proved this side of the Atlantic’s penchant
+pretty good, but nothing special; and the sandwich once again proved

-for mayonnaise.
-We tried the Narguile again, but it did not taste as
+Narguile again, but it did not taste as good with only one beer under my

-good with only one beer under my belt, so I let most of it burn out.
+belt, so I let most of it burn out.
+The best part of dinner was a

-posters of aerial views of the city.
-He would quietly waddle up to a
+city.
+He would quietly waddle up to a table and give a quick, loud

-table and give a quick, loud shout that sounded like a mix between a
+shout that sounded like a mix between a sneeze and a bark.
+He did

-sneeze and a bark.
-He did not appear successful at selling the prints,
+not appear successful at selling the prints, but he sure scared the crap

-but he sure scared the crap out of his intended purchasers.
-He was
+out of his intended purchasers.
+He was obviously enjoying himself,

-obviously enjoying himself, and would giggle quietly and move along to
+and would giggle quietly and move along to seek out his next victim.

 We finished dinner and

 caught another cab home, and have been watching movies since.
-It is
+It

-of my own back yard.
+the green grass of my own back yard.

 June 9,